Cocteau Twins: 2005–present: Podcast and Ivor Novello Award

+In 2022 Fraser, Guthrie and Raymonde were awarded with the Visionary Award by The Ivors Academy.
+Fraser and Guthrie attended the award ceremony in London in May 2022.
+In 2023, Guthrie remastered the albums Four-Calendar Café and Milk & Kisses, which was later re-released under an exclusive license by their former record label, 4AD, in 2024 on vinyl, compact disc, and digital formats.

-Musical style and influences
+Musical style and legacy

 Cocteau Twins' early recordings were classified in the gothic rock and post-punk genres.
 The band's influences at the time they formed included The Birthday Party (drummer Phill Calvert encouraged the group to sign to 4AD), Sex Pistols, Kate Bush and Siouxsie and the Banshees (Fraser had Siouxsie tattoos on her arms for several years).
-The band was named after the early Simple Minds song "The Cocteau Twins" (later rewritten as "No Cure").
-As the band's sound developed, their subsequent music was classified as dream pop and ethereal wave.
-Cocteau Twins' music influenced numerous artists in different genres, including Deftones, the Weeknd, Napalm Death, John Grant, Prince, Sigur Rós and Massive Attack.
+The band was named after the early Simple Minds song "The Cocteau Twins" (later rewritten as "No Cure") with a reference to a Jean Cocteau novel.
+As the band's sound developed, their subsequent music was classified as dream pop, and darkwave.
+Fraser's vocals included invented or unknown words, sometimes ones she found in foreign language books, adding to the band's dreamy ambience.

+Cocteau Twins' music has influenced numerous artists in different genres, including Slowdive, Ride, Cigarettes After Sex, Quicksand, Deftones, the Weeknd, Napalm Death, John Grant, and Prince.

+The Guardian described their music as "the gold standard for enigmatic, ethereal indie-pop", citing their ability to "emerge fully formed from the post-punk shadows".

+Music critic Rob Morton of The New York Sun wrote, "With their impenetrable lyrics and intense privacy, the band quickly developed an aura of mystique.
+The Twins were largely responsible for defining the 4AD aesthetic in the late 1980s, they have proven hugely influential over the years, and they have been namechecked by artists as diverse as Prince, Madonna, and My Bloody Valentine".